 Nevertheless, despite that mobility among groups, that consisted of talking and sharing music, each one of the collectives had its own place.
 One was located near the main door of the library, another one under some trees, the next one near a sculpture of a vagina, and so on.
 It was an organic way of distributing us across the patio every weekend.
 Even we had an area for the newcomers.
 When either someone or a group of people decided to be part of that scenario —and nobody introduce them to an old collective— they used to be located near a concrete flower pot.
 Usually, two weekends were necessary for the transition from a newbie to a member of that community.
 Nobody invented —officially— that rule, it was just the time you needed for making some new friends.

 Model of a decomposed front yard

-But punks were not the only group around.
+However, punks were not the only group around.
 A small number of headbangers were present there too.
 They, as well as the punks, have a specific kind of organization of located subgroups composed by floating members.
 From time to time some of the metal-heads were communicating with some punks.
-That exchange used to create new temporal associations, zones “in between”.
-Normally the communication was carried out between people that used to be in touch previously, I mean from other scenarios.
+That exchange used to create new temporal associations, zones “in between.”
+Usually, the communication was carried out between people that used to be in touch previously, I mean from other scenarios.
 Basically, nothing happened there in a sporadic way, except for fights.